Multiple environmental, sociocultural, behavioral, and biological factors determine vulnerability to AD

 These patterns of racial/ethnic disparities in dementia have also been shown in individuals over 90 years of age.4

-Explanations for the differences between the racial/ethnic groups, such as education (eg, it has been suggested that the higher risk of AD among African Americans may result from a lower level of cognitive test performance related to disparities in educational attainment),5 genetics, and vascular comorbidities were not demonstrated, and lifecourse risk factors are being investigated.3
+Explanations for the differences between the racial/ethnic groups, such as education,5 genetics, and vascular comorbidities were not demonstrated, and lifecourse risk factors are being investigated.3

 - In terms of other comorbidities, older Mexican Americans with diabetes at baseline experience faster rates of cognitive decline than those without diabetes, while new-onset diabetes is not associated with rate of cognitive decline.6